Middle Earth

 Different railways have a preference for different locomotive types and, with a few exceptions, the Shire Railway operates steam locos and the Buckland & Bree Railway operates diesel locos.

-Click on the links at the top to find out more about the locomotives.
+Click on the links above to find out more about the locomotives.

 Numbers and Names